Bondifrench/mithril-trader/README.md

 The version running in this page uses a mock push service.
 To install the full Socket.io implementation:

-1. Clone this repository
+1.Clone this repository

-2. Open a command prompt and navigate to the application directory
+2.Open a command prompt and navigate to the application directory
 ```bash
 cd mithril-trader
 ```
-3. Install the dependencies
+3.Install the dependencies
 ```bash
 npm install
 ```
-4. Run the server
+4.Run the server
 ```bash
 node server
 ```
-5. Run the application.
+5.Run the application.
 Open a browser and access the following URL:
 ```bash
 http://localhost:3000
 ```